KunLibertad/OWLabels/README.md

 # Requirements
 Microsoft Windows 7 and above

 Microsoft .NET Framework 4.7.2

 128 MB of RAM

 10 MB of disk space

 # Setup

-IMPORTANT NOTE: The overwatch profile mus be PUBLIC.
+IMPORTANT NOTE: The overwatch profile must be PUBLIC.

 1.- Download OWLables and put it somewhere on your computer